qelectrotech/qelectrotech-doc/source/users/project/close_project.rst

 .. note::

-   Displaying the `projects`_ using a tab bar or using PopUP windows can be choosed at **Display > Display projects**.
+   Displaying the `projects`_ using a tab bar or using PopUP windows can be chosen at **Display > Display projects**.

 Close project using keyboard shortcut